 sets the bar high for unforgettable landscapes and outdoor adventure.
 It takes a special town to step up to that standard.
 Welcome to Springdale, Utah.

-As the gateway to scenic and adventurous Zion National Park, the charming town of 500 permanent residents welcomes a couple million visitors from all over the world to their spectacular corner of southwest Utah — though happily spread out across the year, primarily during the spring through fall.
+As the gateway to scenery and adventure, Springdale is a little different than the other towns near Zion National Park.
+The charming town of 500 permanent residents welcomes a couple million visitors from all over the world to their spectacular corner of southwest Utah — though happily spread out across the year, primarily during the spring through fall.

 But Springdale is an adventure town at heart.
 As the gateway to Zion National Park and nestled along the North Fork of the Virgin River, Springdale is an ideal place to get outfitted for adventure not only in Zion, but to numerous other parks, monuments, and recreation areas of the western Colorado Plateau and desert southwest.

 Located in the southwest corner of Utah in Washington County, Zion National Park is a 4.5 hour drive from Salt Lake City

 or just over 2.5 hours from Las Vegas.
 Zion has two park entrances, both on Utah state Route 9.
 One is 33 miles east of Interstate 15 and the other is 12 miles west of U.S. 89.
 Zion is a great addition to travel itineraries that visit Bryce Canyon National Park